What is a crisis management plan (CMP)?

 An emergency response plan details the actions an organization must take immediately following an incident and includes potential interactions with outside help, including public safety responders.
 Every second counts during an emergency, so it's important for disaster management to have a well-defined emergency response plan.

 As part of emergency preparedness, an organization conducts a risk assessment to determine potential threats.
-The organization then develops the emergency response plan to protect its employees and other affected parties in the event of an incident.
+The organization then develops an emergency response plan to protect its employees and other affected parties in the event of an incident.
 Safety and stabilization are keys in an emergency.

 Ready.gov suggests 10 steps for developing an emergency response plan: